daizutabi/ivory/docs/tutorial/data.md

 {{ ## cache:clear }}

-Ivory uses four classes for data presentation: `Data`, `Dataset`, and `Datasets`.
+Ivory uses three classes for data presentation: `Data`, `Dataset`, and `Datasets`.
 In this tutorial, we use the following Python module to explain them.

 #File rectangle/data.py {%=/examples/rectangle/data.py%}